Anthony Spaulding: Minister of Housing

 In May 1973, Spaulding announced that land had been acquired from the Anglican Church in order to provide 60 low-income housing units in Santa Cruz and Siloah in Saint Elizabeth Parish.
 Later on in that year, Spaulding announced the Popular Housing Programme for families with an income of less than $1200 per year to start in January 1974.
 This programme allocated $20 million from the World Bank for the development of 6000 units located in Kingston, Montego Bay and May Pen.
 Ground was also broken for the start of the construction of 28 two bedroom houses in Central Village in Saint Catherine Parish.

-In August of 1974, it was announced that ground would be broken for the development of the Braeton scheme in St. Catherine.
+In August 1974, it was announced that ground would be broken for the development of the Braeton scheme in St. Catherine.
 The scheme would consist of 1000 two bedroom houses at a cost of $13500 requiring a 10 per cent down payment and serviced by the Jamaica mortgage bank.
 The development was a joint venture between the Ministry of Housing and Gore Tuca Investments Limited.

 At the PNP Youth Organization's annual conference on 20 July 1975, Spaulding commented that there was no room for criminality in the struggle to correct the ills of the society and that politicians who criminal acts under the guise of politics "would have to go".
 He also remarked that "Those who opposed socialist progress should be eliminated", later clarifying that elimination did not mean a violent death, but through the consciousness of solidarity among the progressive forces".
 Spaulding then called on the "campus socialists" who were members Trevor Munroe's pro-Soviet Marxist-Leninist Workers' Liberation League (WLL), to stop disuniting the people over "who is more revolutionary than who".
 Spaulding also addressed the racial makeup of Gordon House in saying that it "must have a different complexion in five to eight years" and that "Youth man must be there.
 Old people have no everlasting tenor on leadership".